Skip to main content

 key: string; // Stable trigger key (e.g. "create_project")

-data: Record<string, any>; // Fields extracted from the user message
+data: Record<string, string>; // Fields extracted from the user message

 executionEventId: string; // Unique ID for this execution (dedupe)